jwyg/notes.jwyg.org/interactivetables.md

 * tabletop.js - <https://github.com/jsoma/tabletop> - no longer works due to changes on Google side
 * <http://inn.github.io/responsive-tables/> - seems not to work
 * <http://listify.okfnlabs.org/> - infinite wait

+## To do

+* Continue looking at other libraries on GitHub: https://github.com/search?p=1&q=google+sheets&type=Repositories